Appendix E. Generating SSL Certificates

 3.Reindex the contents of the system directory containing certificates.

-The example below performs all these three actions.
-This assumes that the current certificate directory is the trusted certificates directory /etc/ssl/certs/ and the certificate that is registered as a trusted one is located in the /home/user/ca.crt file:
+The example commands provided below perform all these three actions.
+It is assumed that the current directory is the trusted certificate directory /etc/ssl/certs and the certificate that is registered as a trusted one is located in the /home/user/ca.crt file:

 # ln -s ca.crt `openssl x509 -hash -noout -in ca.crt`.0